A list of non-affiliated characters appearing in Assassin's Creed IV: Black Flag.

 - Knight of Cerebus: The game isn't exactly a garden of roses until he arrives but it's generally pretty upbeat and light, but as soon as the Sage becomes the Dread Pirate Bartholomew Roberts, the game gets really serious and dark.

-- Mark of the Supernatural: His mismatched blue and yellow-brown eyes and Badass Moustache give away his identity as a Sage.
+- Mark of the Supernatural: His mismatched blue and yellow-brown eyes and Badass Mustache give away his identity as a Sage.

 - Really 700 Years Old: Is a sort of "sleeper agent" for the Ancients, specifically Juno.
 His memories are somehow scattered amongst humanity's collective DNA, and are reborn into a new host body every era or so.
 His dialogue explicitly identifies himself with Aita, Juno's lover.